-Guidance specific to Primary care and Community Health and Social Care settings or particular services within primary care or health and social care will be highlighted in green.
+Guidance specific to Primary care and Community Health and Social Care settings or particular services within primary care or health and social care (excluding care homes) will be highlighted in green.

 Guidance specific to Care home settings or particular services within the care home settings will be highlighted in pink.